tigerfarm/arduino/Altair101/development/ProcessorDevCurrent/README.md

 --------------------------------------------------------------------------------
 # Altair 101 Processor Version

-I'm working on how the opcodes and opcode cycles are processed so that I get the status lights correct.
+I'm working to fix EXAMINE-NEXT, DEPOSIT, and DEPOSIT-NEXT, after STEP or RESET.
++ The reason is that they are using programCounter, which is the next address, but should be the current address.

 --------------------------------------------------------------------------------
 Cheers